merajaprasad/three-tier-app/README.md

    ```
    sudo docker run -d -p 27017:27017 --name mongo mongo:latest
    ```
-   now go inside mongoDB container `docker exec -it mongo bash` and run the command `mongosh` to test mongoDB is installed and running.
+   now go inside mongoDB container using `docker exec -it mongo bash` and run the command `mongosh` to test mongoDB is installed and running.

    **create and run backend container**
    ```